ippolitt/PronunciationTrainer/Pronunciation.Trainer/Readme.txt

 ﻿1.
 Use IE 10 (what about IE9?)
-2. (is it required?)
-Tick "Allow active content to run in files on My Computer" setting of IE (Options -> Advanced -> Security)
+2. (not required) Tick "Allow active content to run in files on My Computer" setting of IE (Options -> Advanced -> Security)
 3. Add following DWORD keys (works beginning from Internet Explore 8).
 Actually, the value should point to the version of the IE to use by WebBrowser control (9000 for IE9) but it looks like zero value means the installed browser:
 - key=PronunciationTrainer.exe, value=0